20 Natural Headache Remedies You Can Find in Your Kitchen

 Sip apple cider vinegar

 You may have heard of the myriad health benefits associated with apple cider vinegar—including potentially lowering blood sugar levels.
 As it turns out, drinking apple cider vinegar may also help prevent headaches or migraines, too.
-“Apple cider vinegar can help prevent migraines caused by blood sugar imbalance,” says David Friedman, ND, DC, doctor of naturopathy, clinical nutritionist, and chiropractic neurologist.
+“Apple cider vinegar can help prevent migraines caused by blood sugar imbalance,” says David Friedman, ND, DC, doctor of naturopathy and clinical nutritionist.
 “It’s even thought that inhaling steam vapors of apple cider vinegar may help with sinus headaches,” he says.
 Dr. Friedman suggests drinking it straight up or applying a cold apple cider vinegar compress to your forehead to soothe a headache.
+Although there’s no scientific research to back up this remedy, it may be worth a try.
 Watch out for this negative side of apple cider vinegar.

 Take coenzyme Q10